Annapolis Pride Parade & Festival

 How to get around Downtown Annapolis this summer (Link)

 With over 6,000 people in attendance, 2019 launched the Inaugural Annapolis Pride Parade & Festival– a visual dreamscape of the human spirit at its best.
-People, children, and pets of every walk of life dress in their rainbow finest and line the sidewalks of West Street to witness a dazzling parade of floats, dancing spirit dragons, musicians, motorcycles, and more.
+People, children, and pets from every walk of life dress in their rainbow finest and line the sidewalks of West Street to witness a dazzling parade of floats, dancing spirit dragons, musicians, motorcycles, and more.
 It was a day of pure love and joy - many community members couldn’t believe their eyes at the crowds.

-Before 2019, Pride-goers had to travel to nearby DC, or Baltimore to participate in the annual June festivities.
+Before 2019, Pride-goers had to travel to nearby DC or Baltimore to participate in the annual June festivities.
 But why wouldn’t Annapolis be the perfect setting to host a Pride Parade?
 Annapolis was the Capital city during our nation’s infancy and served as the backdrop for discussions about our founding document, the Constitution.
 The quest for Life, Liberty, and the Pursuit of Happiness will continue until full equity and equality are reached for ALL.
 Join us in June to celebrate our progress and the joy that it brings and reflect on the work that remains during Pride Month.

 Life.